Claims under a W&I-insurance

 Should you have any questions or should you wish us to provide additional information regarding claims under a W&I-insurance, please do not hesitate to contact Merel van Asch and/or Rens Markus by means of the below contact details.

 Rens Markus, attorney at law, is a member of the Litigation & Risk Management practice group in our Rotterdam office.
-He specialises in and focuses on high-end commercial litigation and (international) arbitration (with an emphasis on insurance, liability and post-M&A disputes).T: +31 10 224 64 50 M: +31 6 10 89 76 14 E: firstname.lastname@example.org
+He focuses on commercial litigation and arbitration, with an emphasis on liability law, insurance law and disputes concerning commercial contracts.T: +31 10 224 64 50 M: +31 6 10 89 76 14 E: firstname.lastname@example.org